 The suggestions here are just a first start that seems to work in small offices.
 The beauty of the electronically organized office is that it is easy, fast, and inexpensive to change its overall structure and organizational paradigm whenever that’s appropriate.

 There are several secondary benefits to moving to a digital filing system.
-Scanning and printing out paper copies is often less than the direct cost of making photocopies of the same documents, and your equipment purchase and maintenance costs will likewise be lower.
+Scanning and printing out paper copies is often less than the direct cost of making photocopies of the same documents, and your equipment purchase, and maintenance costs will likewise be lower.
 It’s much easier to exchange documents with clients, co-counsel and opposing counsel as PDF attachments to e-mail messages.
 By burning a CD of the case file, you can take your entire case file with you at home or when traveling on a disc or two loaded on your notebook computer rather than lugging around cases of paper documents for the airlines to smash or lose.
 If you forget to bring something critical, or if documents arrive while you’re on the road, your office staff can image them into PDF and send them to you as e-mail attachments or, if you have remote access to your network, directly download them.
 Should another attorney take over the case, you can retain a complete copy of the file without any stress at all.
 As you transition to a digital filing system, your dead-file storage space requirements and costs will drop dramatically.
+To conform to the best information security practices, remember to use a professional hard drive shredding service for any computers that are no longer in use in your office.
 Finally, assuming that you back-up your computer systems regularly, your practice will be much less vulnerable to the disruption that would otherwise occur in the event of fire, flood, or other natural disaster.

 It’s critical that you be consistent, particularly when naming documents.
 Even if you store everything in a single, unsubdivided folder, you can find what you need quickly on a list display of all related documents start with the same first word.
 For example, all discovery should use “discovery” as a first word.
 A motion for accounting might have its component documents named “accounting – motion,” “accounting – memo,” “accounting – affidavit in support,” etc. However, you can scan all related documents into a single PDF file, such as “accounting motion – complete” and avoid that potential problem entirely.
 Alternatively, using Acrobat’s capability to combine several PDF files into a single document accomplishes the same end.
 This same ability allows you to scan all related documents once, simply print them out as needed to attach to a hard copy of a letter or pleading, and then only scan the executed letter or pleading itself, along with any fax transmission confirmation sheet.
 Then, combine all of the PDF files into a single document that includes the letter or pleading, all attachments, and the fax confirmation sheet.
 This is a neat and fast solution that minimizes any chance that related documents would become separated and lost.